AmnaMazen/Widowx-arm-control-with-MoveIt/README.md

 # Widowx-arm-control-with-MoveIt
-In this tutorial, Moveit will be used to control the widowx arm
+In this tutorial, Moveit will be used to control the widowx arm.
+MoveIt is the most widely used software for manipulation and has been used on over 150 robots.
+By incorporating the latest advances in motion planning, manipulation, 3D perception, kinematics, control and navigation, MoveIt is state of the art software for mobile manipulation.

 # Install dependencies

+"Htop" is a real-time process monitoring tool for Ubuntu operating system.
+The htop command is similar to top command, but much improved version.

 $ sudo apt install git htop

+"pcl-ros" package provides interfaces and tools for bridging a running ROS system to the Point Cloud Library

 $ sudo apt install ros-kinetic-moveit ros-kinetic-pcl-ros